Information as of 12/31/2017

 Russell Investment Group is the source and owner of the Russell Index data contained or reflected in this material and all trademarks and copyrights related thereto.
 The presentation may contain confidential information and unauthorized use, disclosure, copying, dissemination or redistribution is strictly prohibited.
 This is a presentation of Kennedy Capital Management, Inc. Russell Investment Group is not responsible for the formatting or configuration of this material or for any inaccuracy in Kennedy Capital Management’s presentation thereof.

-Portfolio Manager, Assistant Portfolio Manager, Research Analyst
+Assistant Portfolio Manager, Research Analyst

-Head Equity Trader
+Senior Equity Trader